 Genetic Counseling

-Genetic counseling is a process of evaluating and understanding a person’s risk of developing an inherited medical condition.
-Genetic counseling at Virginia Oncology Associates is typically performed by a certified genetic counselor.
+Genetic counseling is a process of evaluating and understanding a person’s risk of developing an inherited medical condition, such as cancer.

-Genetic counseling sessions at Virginia Oncology Associates typically last anywhere from 45-60 minutes.
-Your genetic counselor will present scientific concepts, in understandable terms, focusing on questions and concerns pertaining to your risk for cancer or an inherited cancer syndrome.
-The goal of cancer genetic counseling is to provide clear and clinically-relevant information about genetic risk factors in a supportive and comfortable environment.
+Genetic counseling sessions at VOA typically last anywhere from 45 and 60 minutes.
+Your genetic counselor will present scientific concepts in understandable terms, focusing on questions and concerns pertaining to your risk for cancer or an inherited cancer syndrome.
+The goal of cancer genetic counseling is to provide clear and clinically relevant information about genetic risk factors in a supportive and comfortable environment.

 As part of our integrated cancer care team, our certified genetic counselors will provide information and support to patients and their families through: